mohammad-oghli/CV-Models-Service/README.md

 It provides the following functionality:

-* layoutparser can be used for conveniently OCR documents and convert the output in to structured data.
+* layoutparser can be used for conveniently OCR documents and convert the output into structured data.

 * With the help of Deep Learning, layoutparser supports the analysis of very complex documents and processing of the hierarchical structure in the layouts.